-The Stage 2 assessment of the Elgin Road Property was conducted on May 18th, 2021 under PIF # P1289-0088-2021 issued to Kara Adams, MSc, of LEC by the MHSTCI.
-The study area consists of 22.03 hectares of ploughed agricultural field.
-The study area is in part of Lot 13 & 14, Concession 1 North Division, Township of North Dorchester, Now Municipality of Thames Centre, Middlesex County, Ontario.
+The Stage 2 assessment of 233 Upper Queen Street was conducted on April 12th, 2022 under PIF # P1289-0224-2022 issued to Kara Adams, MSc, of LEC by the MHSTCI.
+The study area consists of 0.95 hectares of which approximately 10% consists of a residential home with associated structures and parking considered to be visually disturbed, while 50% consists of ploughed agricultural field and 40% consists of manicured lawn.
+The study area is located in part of Lot 15, Concession 3, Township of Nissouri, now the Municipality of Thames Centre, Middlesex County, Ontario.